 Indeed, when an experiment needs to simulate biological or mathematical flow profiles, a highly responsive pump is necessary to generate sinewaves, ramps or aortic pressure-based flow profiles for instance.

 Such flow profiles require an ultra-fast responsiveness to be generated in a controlled way.
 Syringe pump technologies are not responsive enough to achieve such performance.
-A response time comparison between Ultra-high precision syringe pump and the LineUP series of Fluigent (figure below) shows that it would be impossible to achieve a standard heart beat pulsation simulation at 80bps.
+A response time comparison between Ultra-high precision syringe pump and the LineUP series of Fluigent (see figure) shows that it would be impossible to achieve a standard heart beat pulsation simulation at 80bps.

 Check the MAT software for automated protocol creation

 Many microfluidic applications require switching between multiple solutions (such as samples or buffers) while maintaining a constant flow-rate during the course of their experiment.
-The use of a single pressure pump (link LineUP, link MFCS series) associated with a sequential valve (link ESS) provide a high performance and compact solution in cell perfusion applications.
+The use of a single pressure pump (such as Fluigent’s LineUP, or MFCS series) associated with a sequential valve provide a high performance and compact solution in cell perfusion applications.

-While Syringe pumps deduce the perfusion flow-rate from a piston displacement, a pressure pump is generally associated with a flow sensor (link FRP).
+While Syringe pumps deduce the perfusion flow-rate from a piston displacement, a pressure pump is generally associated with a flow sensor.
 When a microfluidic channel is clogged, a syringe pump continues to perfuse leading to an increase of pressure or leakages and in the worst case to the burst of the chip.
-The LineUP system is controlling and monitoring both pressure and flow-rate with an easy way of limiting the pressure and/or flow-rate (link video limit).
+The LineUP system is controlling and monitoring both pressure and flow-rate with an easy way of limiting the pressure and/or flow-rate.
 Many customers use our pumps for quality checks after chip production by monitoring pressure and flow-rate while flowing the recently produced chip.
 Also, one could use these monitoring features as a control while an experiment is running.

 - Chiu, J. and Chien, S. (2011).
 Effects of Disturbed Flow on Vascular Endothelium: Pathophysiological Basis and Clinical Perspectives.
 Physiological Reviews, 91(1), pp.327-387.